This accessibility statement applies to www.

 For example, that means you should be able to:

-- zoom in up to 300 per cent without the text spilling off the screen
+- zoom in up to 400% without the text spilling off the screen

-- navigate most of the website using speech recognition software
+- navigate most of the website using a keyboard or speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-AbilityNet has advice on making your device easier to use if you have a disability.
+AbilityNet has advice on making your phone, computer or tablet easier to use, depending on your needs.

-We know some parts of this website are not fully accessible:
+It passed all non-content tests, but there are some parts of this website around content which are not fully accessible:

-- Live video streams do not have captions
+- embedded videos do not have captions or transcripts

 PDFs and other documents